uswds/uswds-site/pages/getting-started/developers.md

     └── stylesheets/
 ```

-`require('uswds')` will load all of the U.S. Web Design Standard's JavaScript onto the page.
+`require('uswds')` will load all of the U.S. Web Design Standard’s JavaScript onto the page.
 The `uswds` module itself does not export anything.

 The main Sass (SCSS) source file is here: